 - Cracked or damaged drip pans need to be replaced to prevent water damage to your home and cooling system.

 The system’s evaporator coils can freeze over for several reasons.
 Poor airflow due to a dirty air filter or low refrigerant levels preventing heat absorption are common causes.
 When ice buildup on the coils melts, this could lead to an excess of water runoff to be flushed out through the condensate drain line, forming what appears to be an AC leak outside.

 - If the coils freeze, shut off the cooling unit and turn on the blower fan at the thermostat to circulate warm air over the coils.
 Check the air filter, and replace it if needed.

 - If you could not locate the source of the frozen coils or the coils continue to freeze up again, call your HVAC company for air conditioner repair.

 Cooling Repairs in Cedar Rapids

 If you notice your air conditioner leaking water outside or elsewhere along the system, call Novak Heating, Air and Duct Cleaning for fast, reliable air conditioning repair services.
 We put an end to leaks to prevent water damage and restore energy-efficient operation.
-Contact us to schedule service today!
+Contact us to schedule service in Cedar Rapids and the surrounding areas, including Hiawatha, Robins, and North Liberty, today!